Value-added tax (VAT)

 VAT is imposed on the provision of goods and services in Cyprus as well as on the acquisition of goods from the European Union and the importation of goods into Cyprus.
 Taxable persons charge VAT on their taxable supplies (output tax) and are charged with VAT on goods or services that they receive (input tax).

 The standard VAT rate in Cyprus is 19%.
-Two reduced VAT rates, a 9% rate and a 5% rate, apply in Cyprus:
+Additionally, two reduced VAT rates, a 9% rate and a 5% rate, apply in Cyprus:

 - The reduced VAT rate of 9% applies on accommodation, restaurant and catering services, as well as on certain local passenger transport services.
 The term 'restaurant and catering services' includes the supplies of prepared and unprepared foodstuffs and beverages that are accompanied by sufficient support services that enable the immediate consumption of the foodstuffs and beverages supplied.